acestar121/python-chatapp-django-vue-websocket/README.md

 ### RabbitMQ

-Chatire uses RabbitMQ to bridge the django application and the ~~uWSGI WebSocket server~~.
+Chatire uses RabbitMQ to bridge the django application and the uWSGI WebSocket server.
 The installation process varies.
 Check the [docs](https://www.rabbitmq.com/download.html) on how you can install it for your platform.

 ### WebSocket server

-~~Chatire uses `uWSGI` as it's websocket server, if you've already installed the requirements from `requirements.txt` if should already be installed.~~
+Chatire uses `uWSGI` as it's websocket server, if you've already installed the requirements from `requirements.txt` if should already be installed.

-~~You can start it with~~
+You can start it with

 ```bash
 uwsgi --http :8081 --gevent 100 --module websocket --gevent-monkey-patch --master
 ```

-~~This starts uwsgi with 100 gevent (greenlet) threads.
-You can increase it if you want to.~~
+This starts uwsgi with 100 gevent (greenlet) threads.
+You can increase it if you want to.

 You can start the channels local server with:

 ```bash
 python manage.py runserver 8081
 ```

-# Acknowledgements

-Thanks to [@inhit](https://github.com/ihtiht) for the Logo!